Drainage system (geomorphology): Dendritic drainage pattern

-Dendritic drainage systems (from Greek δενδρίτης, dendrites, "of or like a tree") are not straight and are the most common form of the drainage system.
+Dendritic drainage systems (from Ancient Greek δενδρίτης 'of or like a tree') are not straight and are the most common form of the drainage system.
 In this, there are many sub-tributaries (analogous to the twigs of a tree), which merge into tributaries of the main river (the branches and the trunk of the tree, respectively).
 They are seen to feed a river channel that matches and is strongly accordant to the overriding gradient of the land.
 Truly dendritic systems form in V-shaped valleys; as a result, the rock types must be impervious and non-porous.